 All dental specialists (pediatric dentists, orthodontists, oral surgeons, and others) begin by completing dental school and continue their education with several years of additional, specialized training.
 During training in the field of pediatric dentistry, your doctor gained extensive knowledge and experience in treating infants, children, and adolescents.
 Pediatric dentists enjoy working with children and bring to each patient expertise in childhood development and behavior.

-At Styrt Orthodontics, our practice is geared towards young visitors.
+At Dr. Paul J. Styrt, Specialists in Orthodontics & Pediatric Dentistry, our practice is geared towards young visitors.
 Our staff, as well as our clinic design, decorations, and activities all work together to provide a friendly and comfortable environment for children.